mike-u/ThereminD/README.md

  - Matlab with Instrument Control Toolbox
  - Our files above.
 Download as zip and add the extracted folder to your path.

+ Pair your muse with bluetooth, run osc_server_muse.m in the muse_osc-master folder to get started.

 Here's our Devpost: http://devpost.com/software/theremind

 ###Credits